Child Life Specialist, Child and Youth Therapeutic Services

 BC Children's Hospital

 This is a temporary position covering Medical Imaging.
 What you'll do

 What you bring

-- Conduct screening and assessment of patients utilizing established standards and guidelines, identifies and obtains data relevant to child life including child/family goals of care.
+- Conducts screening and assessment of patients utilizing established standards and guidelines, identifies and obtains data relevant to child life including child/family goals of care.

-- Develop and implement care plans incorporating individual patient needs e.g. cultural, religious, learning, social, and economic factors.
+- Develops and implements care plans incorporating individual patient needs e.g. cultural, religious, learning, social, and economic factors.
 Supports children, youth and caregivers throughout the challenges of hospitalization and illness by identifying and encouraging effective coping techniques, and provides recommendations to the health care team.

 - Provide preparation, alternate focus, and coping skills coaching for patients undergoing medical procedures and providing psychosocial support to minimize stress and anxiety during hospitalization

-- Plan, initiate, and supervise activities that foster continued growth and development in children and youth, including therapeutic and medical play opportunities that promote development and adaptation to the hospital environment and their health care condition.
+- Plans, initiates, and supervises activities that foster continued growth and development in children and youth, including therapeutic and medical play opportunities that promote development and adaptation to the hospital environment and their health care condition.

-- Monitor patients to determine if the plan is meeting the established goals.
+- Monitors patients to determine if the plan is meeting the established goals.

-- Meet the eligibility requirements to write the Child Life Certification Examination.
+- Meets the eligibility requirements to write the Child Life Certification Examination.